pyroMechanical/multi_key_map/README.md

-A many-key-single-value hash table for Rust.
+a hash table that shares one value across multiple keys.